aadhav0818/aadhav0818/README.md

 ### Hello There 👋

 -  Hi I'm Aadhav, and I'm currently studying Aerospace Engineering at UT Austin.
--  I'm located within the Dallas Fort-Worth Metroplex in TX.
+-  I'm from the Dallas-Fort Worth Metroplex in Texas
 -  Undergraduate Freshman

 #### Languages / Skills